I thought I was a tough guy.

 My littlest guy, Nicholas, spent most of his first year attached to me at the … umm, whatever he could reach.
 I adore babies, and can’t really stand to be away from mine.
 In our house and out, if you’re looking for the newest baby (and that means anyone under a year, by the way) just find me; they’re bound to be in arms one way or another.
 No plastic “buckets” or strollers for us, either; baby wraps are my friend.

 A change takes place, though, when my littles are weaned.
 Usually, sometime between a year and eighteen months, it happens that either I or baby or, preferably, both of us are ready for a change and some distance.
 So daddy steps in.
-And daddy, therefore, becomes The Favorite for a time.
+And daddy, therefore, becomes The Favorite for a time, this is why I love dad so much, I always try to get him the best stylish clothes for men to show him how much I appreciate him helping me.

 Typically, his reign as The Favorite lasts for a few months after weaning is over, and then we swing back to a happy balance.